Evaluating Test-Time Scaling LLMs for Legal Reasoning: OpenAI o1, DeepSeek-R1, and Beyond: Appendix A

-\subsubsection{Chinese Legal Tasks}
+\subsection{Chinese Legal Tasks}

-As shown in table \ref{tab:chinese_legal_reasoning}, we provide the source and test size for each dataset associated with the tasks.
-The detailed descriptions of the datasets and tasks are as follows:

 \textbf{Legal Calculation}: The legal calculation task involves answering multiple-choice questions that require legal computations.
-For each question, the model must select the single correct option from A, B, C, or D. This task is evaluated on the LC dataset derived from LexEval ~\cite{li2024lexeval}, a comprehensive Chinese legal benchmark for assessing large language models, using accuracy as the evaluation metric.
+For each question, the model must select the single correct option from A, B, C, or D. This task is evaluated on the LC dataset derived from LexEval ~\cite{li2024lexeval}, a comprehensive Chinese legal benchmark for assessing LLMs, using accuracy as the evaluation metric.

 \textbf{Legal Multi-hop Reasoning}: This task assesses the legal knowledge and reasoning capabilities of LLMs.
 The input consists of multiple-choice questions related to legal matters, and the model's output is the correct answer(s) from the provided options, which may include one or more correct choices.
 The LMHR dataset, sourced from LexEval, is used for this task, with accuracy as the evaluation metric.